Schlap/airport-js/README.md

-A javascript simulation of an airport using jasmine testing tool.
+A javascript simulation of an airport using jasmine for test driven development.